Jean Baptiste Alexandre Strolz: Service with Joseph Bonaparte in Spain

 In November 1807, a combined French-Spanish Force occupied Portugal.
 Napoleon had close to 100,000 troops stationed in Spain.

-On 19 March 1808, a popular revolt at the winter palace, Aranjuez forced King Charles IV of Spain to abdicate in favour of his son Ferdinand VII.
+On 19 March 1808, following a popular revolt at the winter palace, Aranjuez forced King Charles IV of Spain to abdicate in favour of his son Ferdinand VII.

 The deposed king turned to Napoleon for help and, on March 23, Joachim Murat's troops occupied Madrid.
-Summoned before Napoleon in Bayonne in April 1808, both Bourbon kings were made to abdicate the crown and the dynasty of Spain was declared deposed.
+Summoned before Napoleon in Bayonne in April 1808, both Bourbon kings were made to abdicate the crown, and the dynasty of Spain was declared deposed.
 The crown of Spain was transferred to the Emperor of France.

 Napoleon then ordered Murat, still garrisoned in Madrid, to request the Council General of Castile, the Council of Government, and the Council of the Municipality of Madrid to decide on a future king.
-The members of those legislative bodies, all good Catholics and all at that time very much in Murat's hands, eagerly expressed their wish to choose the excommunicated Freemason Joseph Bonaparte as their new king and sent a delegation of distinguished men to convey this wish to the Emperor.
+The members of those legislative bodies, all good Catholics and all at that time in Murat's hands, eagerly expressed their wish to choose the excommunicated Freemason Joseph Bonaparte as their new king, and sent a delegation of distinguished men to convey this wish to the Emperor.

-On 6 June 1808, Napoleon made use of this rather convenient (for the ambitious Murat) choice and proclaimed his brother King of Spain.
-This was without the latter's knowledge: Joseph, together with a detachment of guards commanded by Strolz, was still on his way to Bayonne to where he had been summoned by Napoleon.
+On 6 June 1808, Napoleon made use of this choice and proclaimed his brother King of Spain.
+This was without the latter's knowledge; Joseph, together with a detachment of guards commanded by Strolz, was still on his way to Bayonne to where he had been summoned by Napoleon.

-Napoleon met Joseph on the road and on the last leg to Bayonne softened him up sufficiently that Joseph agreed to meet the Spanish delegation.
-On Napoleon's insistence, Joseph accepted the throne of Spain and reluctantly gave up Naples to none other than Joachim Murat, husband of his sister Caroline Bonaparte.
-Murat, after the Dos de Mayo uprising in Madrid, had understood how unpleasant the situation would be in Spain for a French ruler and having hastily departed the country citing bad health, had arrived at Bayonne in time to get a kingdom for himself and his equally ambitious wife.
+Napoleon met Joseph on the road, and on the last leg to Bayonne, softened him up sufficiently that Joseph agreed to meet the Spanish delegation.
+On Napoleon's insistence, Joseph accepted the throne of Spain and reluctantly gave up Naples to Joachim Murat, husband of his sister Caroline Bonaparte.